HheCcc/cse15L-Lab1-report/index.md

 * The output is not an error
 3. An example of using the command with a path to a file as an argument.
 ```
-[user@sahara ~]$ cd README
+[user@sahara ~]$ cd lecture1/Hello.java
-bash: cd: README: No such file or directory
+bash: cd: lecture1/Hello.java: Not a directory
 [user@sahara ~]$
 ```
 * The working directory is home
 * We only use 'cd'to change the directory
-* The output is an error, cuz we can't use 'cd' to a file
+* The output is an error, cuz we can't use 'cd' to a file, Hello.java is a file not a directory

 ## For the command 'ls'
 1. An example of using the command with no arguments.
 ```
 [user@sahara ~]$ ls
 lecture1
+[user@sahara ~]$
 ```
 * The working directory is home
 * 'ls' lists the folder in home